OpenDSA/OpenDSA/RST/en/Glossary.rst

       In :term:`graph` terminology, the in degree for a :term:`vertex` is the number of edges directed into the vertex.

+   information theoretic lower bound
+      A :term:`lower bound` on the amount of resources needed to solve a problem based on the number of bits of information needed to uniquely specify the answer.
+      Sometimes referred to as a "Shannon theoretic lower bound" due to Shannon's work on information theory and entropy.
+      An example is that sorting has a lower bound of :math:`\Omega(\log_2 n!)` because there are :math:`n!` possible orderings for :math:`n` values.
+      This observation alone does not make the lower bound tight, because it is possible that no algorithm could actually reach the information theory lower limit.

    inode
       Short for "index node".
       In UNIX-style file systems, specific disk :term:`sectors <sector>`